-There are many factors to determine if building an addition is feasible for your home and budget.
-Here are several factors to consider when thinking of adding on to your home:
+There are many factors to determine if building a home addition is feasible for your home and budget.
+Here are several factors to consider when thinking of adding to your home:

 1. Lot Size or Lot Lines